jump-dev/Convex.jl/README.md

 ```

 # Supported Operations
-In its current state, CVX.jl supports affine constraints and second-order cone constraints.
+In its current state, CVX.jl supports affine constraints and second-order cone (SOC) constraints.
 In most cases these have been suitably overloaded to work seamlessly for scalars, vectors and matrices.
 A list of operations that can be performed are listed below:

 - Affine
  - addition, subtraction, multiplication, division: `+, -, /, *`